x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 3. In **Microsoft Teams** page, you can manage your **Teams** settings in **Microsoft Teams admin center**.

    >[!NOTE]
-   > Microsoft Teams can be added to only a Microsoft 365 group.
+   > **Microsoft Teams** can be added to only a **Microsoft 365 group**.
 This option is not available for the other groups.
-To create a team, all group owners must have a license that includes Teams.
+To create a team, all group owners must have a license that includes **Teams**.

 ## Export a group

-You can export group details in a .csv file format and then view them in excel format.
+You can export group details in a .csv file format and then view them in **Excel**.

 1. Select the group from the list view that you want to export and click **Export groups**.